Owen Trout

-He has previously played for the Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams and Featherstone Rovers in the Betfred Championship.
+He has previously played for the Huddersfield Giants and Leeds Rhinos in the Super League, and on loan from Leeds at the Dewsbury Rams and Featherstone Rovers in the Championship.

+Trout was called in to the England squad for the first time ahead of the Ashes in 2026.

 Background

 Owen Trout is a rugby league player, brother of the rugby league footballer; Kyle Trout.

 Career

+Leeds Rhinos

+In 2019 he made professional debut on loan at the Dewsbury Rams in the Championship.
+Later that year he made his debut for Leeds Rhinos against Workington Town in the Challenge cup.